hashicorp/terraform-provider-consul/docs/resources/service.md

 * `namespace` - (Optional, Enterprise Only) The namespace to create the service within.

+* `partition` - (Optional, Enterprise Only) The partition the service is associated with.

 The following attributes are available for each health-check:

 * `check_id` - (Optional, string) An ID, *unique per agent*.
 Will default to *name*